Top-ranked recipe named "Roast Honey Duck #1"

 Try this Roast Honey Duck #1 recipe, or contribute your own.
-"Soy Sauce" and "Duck" are two of the tags cooks chose for Roast Honey Duck #1.
+"Soy Sauce" and "Duck" are two tags used to describe Roast Honey Duck #1.

 "I substituted port for the sherry.... this turned out wonderfully, and the duck was very moist!
 Next time I'll start at 450 to render the fat and then come down to 350 for cooking for an hour or so.
 I prefer duck NOT well-done, but even this recipe (well done) left the duck moist and yummy!"- rubicat